The Rules of Secret Hitler

 The 11 Fascist Policy tiles and the 6 Liberal Policy tiles are shuffled into a single Policy deck.

 Each player will receive a Secret Role card.
-The table below determines the correct distribution of roles.
+The table below determines the correct distribution of roles and whether Hitler knows who the Fascists are or not.

 Secret Hitler is played in rounds.
 Each round has an Election to form a government, a Legislative Session to enact a new Policy, and an Executive Action to exercise governmental power.